Rodneyomukuti/Python_Programming/README.md

 greet("Rodney")
 `

 The above function takes one parameter, `name`, and prints out a greeting using that name.
-When we call the function with `greet("Rodney")`, it will print out `"Hello, John!"`.
+When we call the function with `greet("Rodney")`, it will print out `"Hello, Rodney!"`.

 Functions can also return values using the `return` keyword.